-There have been several cases of Catholic Church sexual abuse in Maryland over the years, many of which have been documented in grand jury reports and legal settlements.
+Several cases of clergy sexual abuse in the Catholic Church in Maryland over the years have been documented in grand jury reports and legal settlements.

 The Attorney General’s Report Outlining Sexual Abuse in the Archdiocese of Baltimore

-Approximately four years ago the Maryland Office of Attorney General launched an investigation into the sexual abuse of children within the Archdiocese of Baltimore.
-In November 2022, the Attorney General sought to release a 456-page report that identifies 158 clergy accused of sexual abuse, including 43 clergy that were never publicly identified by the Archdiocese of Baltimore.
-The report outlines the sexual abuse of more than 600 victims over the course of 80 years.
-In March 2023, a judge gave permission to release a redacted version of the report and also held that an unredacted version of the report could be disclosed under certain circumstances.
-This report is a roadmap which outlines institutional cover ups and lays the foundation for successful civil cases against the Archdiocese of Baltimore for those who were abused.
+Approximately four years ago, the Maryland Office of the Attorney General launched an investigation into the sexual abuse of children within the Archdiocese of Baltimore.
+In November 2022, the Attorney General sought to release a 456-page report identifying 158 clergy accused of sexual abuse, including 43 clergy never publicly identified by the Archdiocese of Baltimore.
+The report outlines the sexual abuse of more than 600 victims for 80 years.
+In March 2023, a judge was permitted to release a redacted version of the report and also held that an unredacted version of the report could be disclosed under certain circumstances.
+This report is a roadmap that outlines institutional cover-ups and lays the foundation for successful civil cases against the Archdiocese of Baltimore for those who were abused.

 The Statute of Limitations in Maryland for Sexual Abuse Cases

 Currently, Maryland law states that survivors have until the age of 38 to file a civil lawsuit.
-If you were born before 1988, you are in some sense time barred.
-Although the new law says age 38 (ie, 1985), there is a gap between the 2003 and 2017 laws that many might fall in.
+If you were born before 1988, you are, in some sense, time-barred.
+Although the new law says age 38 (i.e., 1985), there is a gap between the 2003 and 2017 laws that many might fall in.
 Always consult a skilled attorney to determine your rights.
-Many survivors do not come to grips with what happened to them until well into their fifties, so this is very difficult for many to accept.
+Many survivors do not come to grips with what happened to them until well into their fifties.
+This is very difficult for many to accept.

 Maryland’s New Window Law Eliminates Time Restrictions to File Lawsuits.

-Over the course of several years, many brave survivors lobbied the state government to open the time period that sexual abuse survivors could bring civil claims against organizations responsible for their abuse.
+Over several years, many brave survivors lobbied the state government to open the time that sexual abuse survivors could bring civil claims against organizations responsible for their abuse.
 C.T.
 Wilson, himself a survivor and a member of the House of Delegates, fought courageously for these reforms for several years.
-Finally, in 2023, likely due to political changes in the Senate as well as the Attorney General’s report, a new law retroactively eliminating the statute of limitations for child victims of sexual abuse passed both the House and Senate.
+Finally, in 2023, likely due to political changes in the Senate and the Attorney General’s report, a new law retroactively eliminating the statute of limitations for child victims of sexual abuse passed both the House and Senate.
 Highlights of the law include: